symfony/symfony-docs/profiler/data_collector.rst

-If you don't use Symfony's default configuration with :ref:`autowire and autoconfigure <service-container-services-load-example>` you'll need to configure the data collector explicitly:
+If you don't use Symfony's default configuration with :ref:`autowire and autoconfigure <service-container-services-load-example>` you will need to configure the data collector explicitly:

 .. configuration-block::